open-telemetry/opentelemetry-operator/docs/api.md

         <td><b><a href="#opentelemetrycollectorspecaffinitynodeaffinitypreferredduringschedulingignoredduringexecutionindex">preferredDuringSchedulingIgnoredDuringExecution</a></b></td>
         <td>[]object</td>
         <td>
-          The scheduler will prefer to schedule pods to nodes that satisfy the affinity expressions specified <br/>
+          The scheduler will prefer to schedule pods to nodes that satisfy the affinity expressions specified by this field, but it may choose a node that violates one or more of the expressions.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#opentelemetrycollectorspecaffinitynodeaffinityrequiredduringschedulingignoredduringexecution">requiredDuringSchedulingIgnoredDuringExecution</a></b></td>
         <td>object</td>
         <td>
-          If the affinity requirements specified by this field are not met at scheduling time, the pod will no<br/>
+          If the affinity requirements specified by this field are not met at scheduling time, the pod will not be scheduled onto the node.<br/>
         </td>
         <td>false</td>
       </tr></tbody>